christroutner/benchmark-bch/docs/README.md

 ![The 'Cash Stack' Software Stack](./cash-stack.jpeg)

 ## Test System
 The diagram below illustrates the wiring of the benchmarking system.
 Using Digital Ocean, the cost of the system is $170 per month.
-The goal is to be able to serve 12 requests per second with this system, but a range of throughput around that number should be tested.
+The goal is to be able to serve between 10 to 1000 requests per second with this system, and throughput around that range will be tested.

 ![Benchmarking System - $170 per month using Digital Ocean](./benchmark-system.jpeg)